mrcavalcanti/mosaicoo/contribute/breaking-changes-guide.md

-# Handling breaking changes in Grafana frontend APIs
+# Handling breaking changes in Mosaicoo frontend APIs

 This guide tries to help you identify and communicate breaking changes introduced to our frontend API.